-However, they are highly concentrated volatile organic phyto chemicals, with propensity to be very drying and irritant to skin and mucous membranes, and to chemically degrade through a process known as oxidisation, especially if they are not stored correctly, which increases propensity for irritation and sensitivity.
+However, they are highly concentrated volatile organic phyto chemicals, with propensity to be very drying and irritant to skin and mucous membranes.
+They rapidly oxidise and degrade, especially if they are not stored correctly, which increases propensity for irritation and sensitivity.
 Degradation of an essential oil occurs naturally over time, but is exacerbated in the presence of heat and uv light, and when exposed to oxygen, and can result in the oil becoming toxic, sensitising, and corrosive.

 To slow these reactions down and to preserve their optimum quality, essential oils are stored in a cool dark place, in non-corrosible brown or blue glass, or aluminium, uv protected bottles, with dropper dispensing caps and tightly secured lids.

 Safe Use and Application Guidelines

 - Only purchase from reputable suppliers whose oils are ethically and ecologically appropriately sourced, extracted and handled, and who will provide safety data information and details about their chemical composition and source.

 - Only purchase essential oils stored in amber or dark blue glass bottles with ‘dropper top’ lids (to ensure careful measurement and prevent spillage or accidental ingestion).
 Some suppliers place the essential oil filled glass bottle in an additional canister, or sleeve, that prevents light infiltration.
 This ensures the essential oil is protected from UV light.